How to Encumber Locality Data

 - Encumbrances expire, so if no one renews an encumbrance upon its expiration, the data will become publicly available when the encumbrance expires.

 - Coordinates can often be inferred from other locality data.

 When it is necessary to encumber specific locality or to more permanently encumber locality information, another option is avaialable.
-Adding the geology attribute “access” with the value of “private” to any locality will hide the locality both in catalog records and in locality searches.
+Adding the locality attribute “access” with the value of “private” to any locality will hide the locality both in catalog records and in locality searches.
 It will also hide collecting and record events that use the locality.
-When using this option, it is adviseable to create two catalog record events for any affected catalog records, one with the detailed locality information and the private access geology attribute, and a second with a the most general locality information that can be made available that does not include the private access geology attribute.
+When using this option, it is adviseable to create two catalog record events for any affected catalog records, one with the detailed locality information and the private access locality attribute, and a second with a the most general locality information that can be made available that does not include the private access locality attribute.

 Access - Private Example